exercism/v3/languages/csharp/exercises/concept/exceptions/.meta/design.md

 - [Exception handling][exception-handling]: how to catch exceptions.
 - [Creating and throwing exceptions][creating-and-throwing-exceptions]: how to create and throw exceptions.

-## Implementing

-To implement this exercise, please [follow these instructions](https://github.com/exercism/v3/blob/master/languages/csharp/reference/implementing-a-concept-exercise.md).

-## Help

-If you have any questions while implementing the exercise, please post the questions as comments in this issue.

 [analyzer]: https://github.com/exercism/csharp-analyzer
 [representer]: https://github.com/exercism/csharp-representer
 [exercise-example]: https://github.com/exercism/v3/tree/master/languages/csharp/exercises/concept/numbers-floating-point